Student debt recovery - how we work

 This self-service portal allows the student to view their account, make a one-off payment, complete a financial review, set up a payment plan, check their balance, request a call, webchat, and make changes to contact details.
 The portal also has a virtual agent that can answer questions.
 The hub benefits international students needing to pay by instalments to set up a continuous payment authority using a foreign bank account.

-Treating Customers Fairly (TCF) is central to our collections policy, with processes designed to nurture agreeable customer outcomes and protect vulnerable customers.
+The Consumer Duty Guidelines and Treating Customers Fairly (TCF) are central to our collections policy, with processes designed to nurture agreeable customer outcomes and continuous improvements to how we treat consumers, protect vulnerable customers, and avoid any foreseeable harm to them.

 We never harass customers, with controlled dialling and digital or written communication from outbound contact, with clear and regular instructions given to those that want to contact us.
 Should complaints arise, monitoring and assessment measures enable us to revise our approach by introducing preventative and corrective actions.